-We are one of the UK’s largest insurance brokers and were ranked 2nd (by brokerage) by Insurance Times in their 2019 report (August 2019).
+We are one of the UK’s leading insurance brokers and were ranked 4th (by brokerage) by Insurance Times in their 2021 report (September 2021).

 Dedicated client managers who will be there to assist you from start to finish throughout the customer journey.

 Below you will find a series of useful articles, guides and tools that SMEs can employ in order to reduce the threats posed by cyber-crime and reduce the risk of a data breach.

 GDPR 3 months on: ironing out the complexities

 What is the Impact of Cyber Crime & How Can Businesses Prevent This?

 How the Internet of Things is affecting our lives

 How does the ‘Internet of Things’ affect our personal and professional lives and what does it mean for the future?
 Read our guide for all you need to know.